MONEY TALK! How Much Prabhas & Shraddha Kapoor Are CHARGING For Saaho? The PAY DISPARITY Is Shocking

-Yesterday, we had reported you that Shraddha Kapoor has been finalised for Prabhas starrer Saaho and now, we can't contain our excitement to witness the chemistry of Prabhas & Shraddha in Saaho.
+Yesterday, we had reported that Shraddha Kapoor has been finalised for the Prabhas starrer Saaho and now, we can't contain our excitement to witness the chemistry of Prabhas & Shraddha in Saaho.

 As you all know, Saaho is a big budget film and undoubtedly, Prabhas is the ultimate 'man of the moment'.
 Do you have any idea, how much these two stars are getting paid for Saaho?
 Keep reading!

-Initially, Shraddha Wanted 12 Crore
+Initially, Shraddha Wanted 12 Crores

 Pinkvilla quoted a source as saying, "It's a big budget action extravaganza costing Rs.
 150 Crore.
 Originally Shraddha wanted 12 crore."

-And She Got A Valid Reason For Such Demand..
+And She Has A Valid Reason For Her Demand..

 "Her reasoning was that as the film is being shot in three languages - Hindi, Tamil and Telugu - simultaneously, the shooting would be more taxing for her and she wouldn't be able to shoot for other films then."

-Rs 4 Crore Per Language
+Rs 4 Crores Per Language

 "She charges Rs.
 4 crore (approx.) per film for her Hindi films so she wanted the same per Tamil and Telugu film."

-After Negotiation, Makers Convinced Shraddha For Rs 9 Crore
+After Negotiation, Makers Convinced Shraddha For Rs 9 Crores

 "After negotiating and bargaining for weeks as the producers were keen to have her opposite Shraddha and she suits the role, their final offer was Rs.
-9 crore."
+9 Crores."

 Prabhas’ Remuneration Will Blow Your Mind